After executing the Diagnostics CLI from your terminal, you will see the results for each task as they are completed. Tasks that result in a

 You can examine the

-nrdiag-output.json output in New Relic One.
+nrdiag-output.json output in the UI.
 The account you select is associated with the license key that was validated by the Diagnostics CLI for upload.

-- Select an app in New Relic One, then search for Diagnostics CLI Output.
-OR, click this Diagnostics CLI Output permalink to go directly to the page.
+- Select an app in the UI, then search for Diagnostics CLI Output.

 - Select an account from the Diagnostics CLI Output dropdown.